healthfinch/policies/auditing_policy.md

 ## Auditing Customer and Partner Activity

-1. Periodic monitoring of Customer and Partner activity shall be carried out to ensure that access and activity is appropriate for privileges granted and necessary to the arrangement between healthfinch and the 3rd party.
-Catalyze will make every effort to assure Customers and Partners do not gain access to data outside of their own Environments.
+1. Periodic monitoring of Customer and Partner activity shall be carried out to ensure that access and activity is appropriate for privileges granted and necessary to the arrangement between healthfinch and the 3rd party. healthfinch will make every effort to assure Customers and Partners do not gain access to data outside of their own Environments.
 2. If it is determined that the Customer or Partner has exceeded the scope of access privileges, healthfinch’s leadership must remedy the problem immediately.
 3. If it is determined that a Customer or Partner has violated the terms of the HIPAA business associate agreement or any terms within the HIPAA regulations, healthfinch must take immediate action to remediate the situation.
 Continued violations may result in discontinuation of the business relationship.